Verint Systems (NASDAQ:VRNT) Updates FY 2022 Earnings Guidance

-Verint Systems (NASDAQ:VRNT) last announced its quarterly earnings data on Wednesday, September 8th.
-The technology company reported $0.58 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.42 by $0.16.
-Verint Systems had a negative net margin of 0.36% and a positive return on equity of 13.51%.
-The firm had revenue of $215.00 million for the quarter, compared to analysts’ expectations of $207.96 million.
-During the same period last year, the firm earned $0.80 earnings per share.
-The business’s revenue for the quarter was up 5.3% on a year-over-year basis.
-As a group, sell-side analysts predict that Verint Systems will post 1.43 earnings per share for the current fiscal year.

-In related news, CFO Douglas Robinson sold 2,454 shares of Verint Systems stock in a transaction dated Monday, June 28th.
-The shares were sold at an average price of $45.12, for a total transaction of $110,724.48.
-Following the completion of the sale, the chief financial officer now owns 235,726 shares of the company’s stock, valued at approximately $10,635,957.12.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, President Elan Moriah sold 4,500 shares of Verint Systems stock in a transaction dated Wednesday, September 15th.
+In other news, President Elan Moriah sold 4,500 shares of the firm’s stock in a transaction dated Wednesday, September 15th.
 The stock was sold at an average price of $44.17, for a total transaction of $198,765.00.
-Following the sale, the president now directly owns 120,303 shares of the company’s stock, valued at approximately $5,313,783.51.
+Following the completion of the transaction, the president now directly owns 120,303 shares in the company, valued at $5,313,783.51.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CFO Douglas Robinson sold 2,627 shares of the stock in a transaction that occurred on Monday, September 27th.
+The shares were sold at an average price of $45.94, for a total transaction of $120,684.38.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 21,770 shares of company stock valued at $963,912 in the last ninety days.
-1.90% of the stock is currently owned by insiders.
+Insiders have sold a total of 29,730 shares of company stock worth $1,328,181 in the last 90 days.
+1.90% of the stock is currently owned by corporate insiders.

 About Verint Systems